sayimarafat676/wish-using-python/README.md

 ```

 **Disclaimer**
-Check the HELP.txt file to make any changes in the text of the art.
+Check the help.txt file to make any changes in the text of the art.
 Replace the friend's name and follow the sample alphabet provided.

 >"Goodbye!"